ilvfruits/stackoverflow-survey-2025/docs/_posts/2025-12-22-salary-prediction-report.md

 ## Key Takeaways

+- Country of United States is the strongest factor
-- Years of experience is the strongest predictor
+- Years of professional experience is the second strongest factor
-- Geography introduces large salary variance
-- Role and language add signal, but less than experience
-- Education has limited incremental impact
+- Other factors have marginal influence

 ---

 ## Limitations

-- Self-reported data
+- The data is self-reported and may not be accurate
-- No company size or industry normalization
-- Multi-select responses simplified
-- Not suitable for individual salary negotiation

----

-## Conclusion

-This project demonstrates an **end-to-end ML workflow** using real-world survey data:

-- Data cleaning
-- Feature engineering
-- Model training
+- Model prediction power is limited (R²=0.44)
-- Interpretation and communication

-The goal is insight and learning—not precise salary prediction.

----

-## Code & Reproducibility

-All code, notebooks, and raw data are available in the same repository:

-- Jupyter notebooks for analysis
-- Python scripts for reusable components
-- GitHub Pages for public reporting
+- Many factors are ignored to simplify the model for demo purpose